 Serving user communities

 CISL offers services and support to over 1,000 users at more than 200 sites.
-The division supplies computing resources to two communities of researchers,
+The division supplies computing resources to three communities of researchers,

 - Community Computing Facility – provides high-performance computing to support the NCAR scientific program and meet the needs of university researchers in atmospheric and related sciences